kenahoo/RHadoop-Wiki/rmr-v1.2-Preview.md

 ###Automatic library loading

 Need to use additional libraries in your map or reduce functions?
-If they are loaded at `mapreduce` invocation they should be available with no additional fuss.
+If they are loaded at `mapreduce` invocation they should be available with no additional fuss, like a lapply.

 ```
 library(rmr)
-library(MASS)
+library(**MASS**)

 from.dfs(
   mapreduce(
    to.dfs(lapply(1:5, function(i) keyval(NULL,data.frame(x=rnorm(10), y = rnorm(10))))),
-   map = function(k,v) keyval(NULL,rlm(y~x, v))))
+   map = function(k,v) keyval(NULL,**rlm**(y~x, v))))
 ```

 ###Data.frame conversions

-For maximum generality, we use lists in crucial places of the API. `from.dfs` returns a list and the reduce function accepts a list of values.
+Hadoop doesn't impose a lot of structure on your data, which is part of what makes it so successful.
+To reflect that, we use lists in crucial places of the API. `from.dfs` returns a list and the reduce function accepts a list of values.
 But the special case where data.frames would be more than enough and more convenient is common enough to support it with specific options in `from.dfs` and `mapreduce`.
 The problem is that turning a list into a data.frame under weak assumptions on the contents of the list is not easy and not even well defined.
 We decided to aim for a data.frame with atomic cells and let it fail when it's not